 - Wetland Construction

 - Direct Air Capture (DAC) of Carbon Dioxide with Recycling, powered by low-to-zero carbon energy sources

-* If the candidate supports one or more of the above methods of CDR, they got credit for this category.
-Vote Climate U.S. PAC does not support Carbon Capture and Sequestration as a method of Carbon Dioxide Removal (CDR) because it could extend the life of fossil fuel extraction, especially coal and natural gas plants.
+** If the candidate supports one or more of the above methods of CDR, they got credit for this category.
+Vote Climate U.S. PAC does not support Carbon Capture and Sequestration (CCS) as a method of Carbon Dioxide Removal (CDR) for fossil fuel plants or for the use of enhanced oil recovery, because it could extend the life of fossil fuel extraction.

 Leadership – What They Do

-- 50 – Supports action on climate change but is not a strong advocate for it and scores 25-50 on our Climate Action Platform.
+- 50 – Supports action on climate change but is not a strong advocate for it.

-- 75 – Makes public statements and advocates for action on climate change, but not as a top priority issue and scores 50-75 on our Climate Action Platform.
+- 75 – Makes public statements and advocates for action on climate change, but not as a top priority issue.

-- 100 – Makes public statements and advocates for action on climate change as a top priority and scores 75-100 on our Climate Action Platform.
+- 100 – Makes public statements and advocates for action on climate change as a top priority.

 U.S. Fee on Carbon – Position and Leadership

 - 0 – Public statements, advocacy or votes against putting a U.S. fee on carbon.